mozman/ezdxf/docs/source/addons/meshex.rst

 The source or target object is always a :class:`~ezdxf.render.MeshBuilder` instance and therefore the supported features are also limited by this class.
-Only vertices and faces are exchanged, colors, textures and normals are lost.
+Only vertices and faces are exchanged, colors, textures and explicit face- and vertex normals are lost.

 .. note::